dicksondako/sample_project/README.md

 ## About Project

-This is a laravel based micro project where most laravel services where used.
+This is a laravel based micro project, where most laravel services were used.